Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/closing_remarks.md

 ---------

-## Bioinformatics office hours & consultations
+## Bioinformatics consultations

 Please reach out to us with questions related to content from this workshop, or for analysis consultations.
-We also host **bioinformatics office hours** on **Fridays 1-2pm** for general questions and inquiries (currently on Zoom: https://dartmouth.zoom.us/s/96998379866, password: *bioinfo*)

 ### Now....
 Discussion/question time!